-Planning Access to teacher and other adults has been planned, has purpose and is clearly part of normal lessons.
-Target support identified through the lesson based on feedback.
-TA's/Other adults move learning on to promote progress and encourage independence. • Teachers and TAs work with everyone.
+Planning Strong • Access to teacher and other adults has been planned, has purpose and is clearly part of normal lessons.
+Target support identified through the lesson based on feedback. • TA's/Other adults move learning on to promote progress and encourage independence. • Teachers and TAs work with everyone.
 This is planned by the teacher and allows all adults to be directed to a range of students.
 Teacher works with SEND students during the lesson.
-Clearly part of routines.
-Resources used have been planned according to needs of students.
-E.g. number line, grid, enlarged text; glare considered for visually impaired or background noise avoided for hearing impaired.
-This promotes independence and excellent progress.
-Profiles are used as a working document to support planning, clear evidence of evaluating strategies Access to teacher and other adults has been thought about and are used effectively.
-TA's/Other adults move learning on using a range of strategies to promote progress and independence.
-Teachers and TAs work rotate working with a variety of students.
-Teacher ensure they work with the SEND students during the lesson.
-Resources used have been planned according to needs of students.
-E.g. number line, grid, enlarged text; glare considered for visually impaired or background noise avoided for hearing impaired.
-Profiles are used as a working document to support planning.
-Access to teacher and other adults is used during the lesson but does not always lead to support of good progress.
-TA's/Other adults may not have the resources to support students in the lesson.
+Clearly part of routines. • Resourcesused havebeenplanned according toneedsof students.
+E.g. numberline, grid, enlarged text; glare considered for visually impaired or background no is eavoided for hearing impaired.
+Thispromotesindependenceand excellent progress.
+Profiles are used as a working document to support planning, clear evidence of evaluating strategies Well • Access to teacher and other adults has been thought about and are used effectively.
+Developed • TA's/Other adults move learning on using a range of strategies to promote progress and independence. • Teachers and TAs work rotate working with a variety of students.
+Teacher ensure they work with the SEND students during the lesson. • Resourcesused havebeen planned according toneedsof students.
+E.g. numberline, grid, enlarged text; glare considered for visually impaired or background noise avoided for hearing impaired. • Profiles are used as a working document to support planning.
+Needs Accesstoteacher and other adults is used during the less on but does not always lead to Developin support of good progress. g TA's/Other adults may not have the resources to support students in the lesson.
 Teachers and TAs work with some different pupils but TA may be directed to work solely with SEND student.
 Teacher spends a small portion of time with the SEND students.
 Some resources have been planned according to the needs of students.
-Not always appropriate to their learning needs.
-Profiles are seen and evidence that the lesson is meeting some of the students Profiles are seen and evidence that the lesson is meeting some of the students learning requirements.
-Access to teacher and other adults is ineffective in lesson, does not promote good progress or independence.
-TA's/Other adults do not have the resources or direction to support the students appropriately.
-Teachers and TAs work only with one or two particular students and teacher does not work with SEND students during the lesson.
-No resources have been planned according to the needs of students.
+Not always appropriate to their learning needs. appropriate to their learning needs.
+Profiles are seen and evidence that the lesson is meeting some of the students learning requirements.
+Insufficie Accesstoteacher and other adults is ineffective in lesson, does not promotegood progress nt or independence.
+TA's/Other adults do not have the resources or direction to support the students • • • • • • • • • • • • • • • • • • • • appropriately.
+Teachers and TAs work only with one or two particular students and teacher does not · work with SEND students during the lesson.
 No resources have been planned according to the needs of students.
 Profiles are either not seen or not used as a working document.